wxitxy/synermix/README.md

 To use the code, follow these steps:
 1. Install the required dependencies by running `pip install -r requirements.txt`.
 2. Execute `main.py`.
-The results and model files will be generated in the respective `logs` and `models` folders.
+The results and model files will be stored in the respective `logs` and `models` folders.
 The six methods mentioned in the paper, namely wo-RA&ER, w-RA, w-ER(M), w-ER(MM), w-RA&ER(M), and w-RA&ER(MM), can be run as follows, using the CIFAR-100 dataset as an example:
    - wo-RA&ER: `python main.py -mn resnet-18 -ds cifar100 -bs 128`
    - w-RA: `python main.py -mn resnet18 -ds cifar100 -bs 128 -beta 0.5 -phase test`
    - w-ER(M): `python main.py -mn resnet18 -ds cifar100 -bs 128 -alpha 1 -itrm Mixup -phase test`